The Asylum Myths

 The BNP made the news when it captured a few council

 seats in the North of England.
-It supports the British Native
+It supports the British

-and "the selective exclusion of foreign-made goods".
+by forced seizures and "the selective exclusion of foreign-made

-The UK economy is based upon global trade and such
+The UK economy is based upon global trade and

-policy.
+every policy.

 The BNP claim to have active branches in Edinburgh